 Find out how cities may regulate and control pets, farm animals, exotic animals, and newly popular hobbies of keeping bees or chickens.
 Learn approaches to common problems such as dangerous dogs, dogs running at large, barking, and feral cats.
 Animal health and safety laws.
 Animal fighting.
 Owner rights and responsibilities.

-Learn about new state and federal laws that significantly affect city budget decisions for 2015, including annual financial figures for minimum wage, cost of living adjustments, local government aid (LGA), and more.
-Discusses truth in taxation process.
-Contains fuel excise tax forms, links to sample resolutions adopting a levy, other forms and worksheets.
-(Revised 6/2014)
+Learn about new state and federal laws that significantly affect city budget decisions for 2019, including annual financial figures for minimum wage, cost-of-living adjustments, local government aid (LGA), and more.
+This memo discusses the taxation notification procedure and links to fuel excise tax forms, a model resolution adopting a levy, and other budget worksheets.

 Provides city officials a reference to some of the more significant dates in their business year.
 Primarily designed for statutory cities but many items also apply to home rule cities.
 Items that apply to statutory cities only are generally designated as such.
 Other items apply to all cities in most cases.

 Cell Towers, Small Cell Technology and Distributed Antenna SystemsPublished Nov 29, 2017

 Learn about large and small cell tower deployment and siting requests for small cell, small wireless and distributed antenna systems (DAS) technology.
 Better understand the trend of the addition of DAS, small wireless or small cell equipment on existing utility equipment.
 Be aware of common gaps in city zoning, impact of federal and state law, reasons for collocation agreements and some best practices for dealing with large and small cell towers, small wireless facilities and DAS.